jakarinsint/oneapp-api-reference/banners/03-list-home-banner.md

 **Auth required (Bearer token)** : YES

-**Body constraints**
-Caller is able to set criteria by specific projectId as request body
+**Caller is able to set criteria by specific projectId as request body**

 ```json
 {